joosejunsheng/js-centralized-wallet/README.md

 ### 7. Implement Snowflake Id

-We are currently using an auto-increment integer for IDs.
-As the system scales to multiple servers or instances, we plan to implement the **Snowflake ID Generator**.
+I'm currently using an auto-increment integer for IDs.
+As the system scales to multiple servers or instances, I plan to implement the **Snowflake ID Generator**.
 This will provide globally unique identifiers with the following structure:

 #### Snowflake ID Structure: